 PMI-RMP Exam Guidance

-To earn your PMI Risk Management Professional (PMI-RMP)® credential, you need to meet the experience and education requirements, and pass the PMI-RMP® examination, a 170-question, multiple-choice test.
+To earn your PMI Risk Management Professional (PMI-RMP)® credential, you need to meet the experience and education requirements, and pass the PMI-RMP® examination, a 115-question, multiple-choice exam.

 Regardless of how advanced your project risk management experience or education might be, you should still prepare vigorously for the exam.
 Successful PMI-RMP candidates typically use multiple study aids — including courses, self-study and study groups — and will spend many hours to prepare, so make sure you leave yourself plenty of preparation time before you take the exam.

 Tips to Prepare for the Exam

 - Review the PMI Certification Handbook (English).
 See below for all available languages.

 - Review the Exam Content Outline and Specifications in English or Arabic.

 - Review the Standard for Risk Management in Portfolios, Programs, and Projects.

 - Enroll in a formal study course offered by PMI chapters or accredited Authorized Training Partners.
 You can also review self-study books published by Authorized Training Partners and other reputable training organizations.

 - Review the latest edition of A Guide to the Project Management Body of Knowledge (PMBOK® Guide).